eddrda/ArmyKnife/ReviewIssue.md

 \#15 Correct.

 \#14 Looking at the source code, this might be fixed.
-Idk how to test it.
+I don't know how to test it.

 \#12 Correct.
 Switching mode will cause all files to be selected again.